Back to all

 Node-RED is available for different platforms and operating systems.
 Here, you can find a comprehensive list of supported environments with setup instructions.

-Node-RED requires Node.js to work.
-Therefore, download this first tool from here.
+Additionally, Node-RED requires Node.js to function.
+You can download the first tool from here.

 Once the installation completes, it is possible to verify the procedure’s correctness by typing the following command into a Powershell console: